 Want an easy way to help your baby or toddler sleep?
-Pay attention to how long your baby or toddler is awake.
+Pay attention to how long they’re awake.
 Truly!
-Knowing your baby’s wake windows will help your baby fall asleep more easily and stay asleep longer!
+Knowing your baby or toddler’s wake windows will help them fall asleep more easily and stay asleep longer!

 What are wake windows?

-Wake windows include everything that happens while your baby or toddler is out of the bassinet or crib, including feeding, spending time outside, playing with toys, singing songs, reading books, and even the bedtime routine.
+Wake windows include everything that happens while your baby or toddler is out of the bassinet or crib, including feeding, spending time outside, playing with toys, singing songs, reading books, and even the nap time routine and bedtime routine.

 Why are wake windows important?

 Well, wake windows that are too long can result in an overtired baby or toddler who struggles to calm down enough to fall asleep or stay asleep.
 On the other hand, wake windows that are too short can result in a baby or toddler who simply isn’t ready to fall asleep or will only take a tiny catnap.
 If you get wake windows just right, you’re setting your baby or toddler up to be able to fall asleep more easily and stay asleep longer.

 When does my baby or toddler’s wake window start and end?
 How do I calculate my baby or toddler’s awake time?

 Your baby or toddler’s wake window starts when they’re taken out of the crib and ends when placed back in the crib.